TasbasMN/Thesis/vault/Feature Columns/number of total WC pairs.md

-# number of total WC pairs
+# Number of Total WC Pairs

 The total number of WC pairs found between miRNA and mRNA, regardless of their position.